ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-consolidwkld.md

 # Consolidated and workload cluster
 {: #cr_orderinginstance-consolidwkld}

-{{site.data.keyword.cr}} instances are deployed with a consolidated cluster for VMware vSphere® 7, in which all the VMware® management components and user workloads run.
+{{site.data.keyword.cr}} instances are deployed with a consolidated cluster for VMware vSphere®, in which all the VMware® management components and user workloads run.

 You can also order an extra workload cluster.